 Previously, we proposed that trans-genetic effects manifested in gene regulatory networks might explain the omnigenic nature of complex trait.
 Disruption of regulatory networks is also a key mechanism underlying human diseases.
 However, very little is known about trans-regulatory mechanism to date, because detecting trans-regulatory effects is very challenging.

-We take on the challenge to identify and understand trans gene regulation by using statistical/computational and experimental approaches.
-We developed statistical methods that drastically improved the detection powers of trans genetic effects in gene expression data.
-We are also working on combing CRISPR perturbations, RNA-sequencing and new statistical tools to identify trans regulation signals.
+I am very interested and passionate about trans gene regulation!
+Our team take on the challenge of identifying and understanding trans gene regulation by using statistical/computational and experimental approaches.
+We developed statistical methods that drastically improved the detection powers of trans genetic effects in gene/protein expression data.
+With high quality trans-eQTLs, we will be able to study the trans regulatory mechanism in more depth.
+We are also working on combing CRISPR perturbations, RNA-sequencing, and new statistical tools to identify trans regulation signals.

 Genome-wide association studies (GWAS) are overwhelmingly biased toward European ancestries.
 However, how well is the genetic knowledge gained from European GWAS transferrable to individuals of other ancestries?
-In recent years, nearly all studies agree that predicting complex traits in non-European populations has very low accuracy.
+In recent years, nearly all studies agree that prediction accuracy of complex traits in non-European populations is very low.
 This is known as the low cross-ancestry portability of the polygenic prediction problem, which highlighted the need to understand the sharing and population-specific genetic effects of disease and complex traits.

 We answer important questions on the sharing of genetic effects across ancestries and their impact on cross-ancestry genetic prediction.
-The goal is to develop new strategies to improve genetic prediction in Non-European populations.
+The goal is to understand the factors (such as sharing of genetic effects, allele frequency differences and selection) leading to low portability of PRS and then develop new strategies to improve genetic prediction and prediction portability.